marcoparello/CTF-Writeups/n00bzCTF-2024/Misc/Addition.md

 questions = int(input("how many questions do you want to answer? "))
 ```

 The number of questions is based off user input.
-Therefore, I entered `-1` for the amount of questions, as an index of -1 would correspond to the last character (an index of -2 would correpsond to it's second to last character, and so on), therefore printing the flag out from the character at it's 0th index to the character at it's last index.:
+Therefore, I entered `-1` for the amount of questions, as an index of -1 would correspond to the last character (an index of -2 would correpsond to it's second to last character, and so on), therefore printing the flag out from the character at it's 0th index to the character at it's last index:

 ```txt
 how many questions do you want to answer? -1 n00bz{m4th_15nt_4ll_4b0ut_3qu4t10n5}
 ```

-I then submitted `n00bz{m4th_15nt_4ll_4b0ut_3qu4t10n5}` and solved the challenge.
+I then submitted `n00bz{m4th_15nt_4ll_4b0ut_3qu4t10n5}`, and solved the challenge.